Albuquerque Hosts World’s Largest Participatory Sporting Event

 “We are thrilled to host the USBC Open Championships again.
-The buzz downtown is exciting and our local economy will benefit tremendously from having the bowlers and their families in town over the next several months,” said Dale Lockett, president/CEO of the Albuquerque Convention & Visitors Bureau.
+The buzz downtown is exciting and our local economy will benefit tremendously from having the bowlers and their families in town over the next several months,” said Dale Lockett, president/CEO of the Visit Albuquerque.

 The event is based on tradition in which many family members compete and travel together.

 "We really try to do the Open Championships together every year and make our plans around the event,” said Kevin Quinn who bowls with his brother.
 “We were both here in 2000 and we really enjoy it in